-Now, you’ve found a load of furniture that you love, what do you do with the stuff you no longer have a need for?
+Now, that you’ve found a load of furniture that you love, what do you do with the stuff you no longer have a need for?
 After all, there’s only so much furniture you can buy without having to get rid of some of the stuff you no longer need.

-Giving things away is a great way of helping others (we had friends and family give us all sorts of stuff when we first moved in and we’ll always be grateful for it) but on a much more selfish note it’s also a really easy and hassle free way of getting rid of things you no longer have a use for.
-You stick a quick post up on Freecycle and within a few hours you’ll have plenty of people wanting what you’re giving away (we always give it to the first person to respond to our post).
+Giving things away is a great way of helping others (we had friends and family give us all sorts of stuff when we first moved in and we’ll always be grateful for it) but on a much more selfish note, it’s also a really easy and hassle-free way of getting rid of things you no longer have a use for.
+You stick a quick post up on Freecycle and within a few hours, you’ll have plenty of people wanting what you’re giving away (we almost always give it to the first person to respond to our post).

 When we recently got our new Chesterfield sofa in the living room we’d been struggling to decide what to do with our existing black Florence Knoll style sofa.
 Although we would usually use Freecycle, we felt that it would be better to give it to a charity.
 I’m not saying that any of the things we’ve given away weren’t good – they were all still fine, but the sofa was still in a pretty perfect condition, so we felt that it would be best to give it to a charity.

-Often charities will come and pick up furniture – which was the case with our sofa, so as well as helping others it’s also a really easy way to easily get chunky items that you’d otherwise struggle to remove. .
+Often charities will come and pick up furniture – which was the case with our sofa, so as well as helping others it’s also a really easy way to easily get chunky items that you’d otherwise struggle to remove.

-Essentially the same places that you’ll go to find second hand furniture are the same places you’ll go to get rid of things you no longer need.
+Essentially the same places that you’ll go to find second-hand furniture are the same places you’ll go to get rid of things you no longer need.
 We like to think of it as a kind of cycle.
 You buy something, use and enjoy it and then give it back for others to enjoy.

 What do you do with furniture you no longer need?
-Have you ever managed to find a great second hand bargain?
+Have you ever managed to find a great second-hand bargain?
 Do you have any tips for finding great furniture?